qianjinfeng/meshlpn/dfu_ble.md

 ### Building and programming the bootloader @anchor examples_lpn_dfu_ble_program_bootloader

 To perform DFU over BLE update for the Low Power node example, you must build and program the @link_secure_bootloader.
+**Use Segger emProject instead, bootloader setting is optional**

 **Building**<br>
 To build the bootloader: